nitinsurana/jsPlumb-Persistence/README.md

 Load the graph

-**Note**:Please make sure you load this plugin, after jsPlumb is loaded.
+**Note**:Please make sure you to this plugin, after jsPlumb is loaded.

-Different modes of saving are supported :
-        1. Compact - No look & feel stuff is saved (classes/border/background etc.)
-        2. Full - All connections with their styling are saved.
-                NOTE - Nodes styling is not saved, only endpoints/anchors & overlays.